xcart/xcart-docs/_pages/kb_en/import-export/csv_format_by_x-cart_data_type/csv_import_orders.md

 * orders-13-01-01.csv;
 * orders-from-my-provider.csv

-There are many more fields that you can include into your product CSV file.

 Below is a list of supported fields and their respective value types for category import.

 <table class="ui celled padded compact small table">